-This tool is a graphical user interface designed to assist in troubleshooting applications, updates and baseline deployments.
+This tool is a graphical user interface designed to assist in troubleshooting applications, updates, and baseline deployments.

-Client Properties tab will help us to get all the client details.
+The client Properties tab will help us to get all the client details.
 The following information is very helpful at the time of troubleshooting.
-Client Logs Directory, ccmexec service Status, Service Window (maintenance window) status, Proxy MP, Resident MP details, WSUS Locations, Update Sources, Last Policy refresh Cycle, Assigned MP, Site Code, Client Approved status and certificate information etc.…
+Client Logs Directory, ccmexec service Status, Service Window (maintenance window) status, Proxy MP, Resident MP details, WSUS Locations, Update Sources, Last Policy refresh Cycle, Assigned MP, Site Code, Client Approved status and certificate information, etc.

-Deployments tab will help to list down the details of each targeted deployments (advertisements in SCCM 2007).
-This will provide you more details of the deployments like Name, Deadline, State, Type and ID.
+The deployments tab will help list down the details of each targeted deployment (advertisements in SCCM 2007).
+This will provide more details of the deployments like Name, Deadline, State, Type, and ID.

 AssignmentAction, DisableMomAlerts,NotifyUser, SuppressReboot, OverrideServiceWindows, RaiseMomAlertOnFailure, StartTime, StartTime, Target, RebootOutsideOfServiceWindows, UserUIExperience, DeploymentType, etc…